old-o/diffing-history/README.md

 It provides these features:

 - Unlimited Undo and Redo
-- Can handle any type of Java objects
+- Can handle any type of Java object graphs
 - Straightforward type-safe API
 - Supports stack size listeners
 - Gzip compression for the serialized current state